mylamour/Mo-Vault/README.md

 # How to use

-1. Genreate PGP key with `gpg --full-generate-key` and export the public with `gpg --export xxxx > PIN_PRO.testing.public.asc` to `softhsm2-proxy` folder.
+1. Genreate PGP key with `gpg --full-generate-key` and export the public with `gpg --export xxxx > PIN_PRO.testing.public.asc` to `softhsm2-proxy/publickeys` folder.   make sure the numbers of gpg keys should equal with config file `.env.dev`. field: `HSM_KEYSHARES`

-Notices:
-> You can change the exported PGP Public key file name, also you should change it in Dockerfile: `PIN_PRO_PGP_PUBLICKEY`

 2. Generate a randome string for `TLS-PSK`,  You can use the following command to do that `echo -e $(openssl rand -hex 32):$(openssl rand -hex 32) > TLS-PSK`